Kōji Yamamura: Biography

 Yamamura was born in Nagoya and studied painting at Tokyo Zokei University.
 His 2002 movie Mt.
 Head (Atama Yama) won the short film award for the Annecy International Animated Film Festival, the Grand Prize at the 2004 World Festival of Animated Films - Animafest Zagreb and was nominated for the Academy Award for Animated Short Film.
 Yamamura won the 2007 Ottawa Grand Prix with his animated adaptation of Franz Kafka's "A Country Doctor."
 Both of the films were included in the Animation Show of Shows.

 Yamamura also held an exhibition at the Aichi Expo 2005.

+In 2012, Yamamura received the 30th Kawakita Award.
+He was awarded the Minister of Education, Culture, Sports, Science and Technology Award for Fine Arts (Media Arts category) in 2018, and received the Medal with Purple Ribbon from the Japanese government in 2019.